yangjiang3973/learn-vue/dev-diary.md

         2.2.2 dep.js

 3. (TODO) config unit test better like vue1.0, setup `index.js` in unit test for global util function and variable

+# 2020-11-23

+1. read code of vue1.0's observer and understand its logic

+then refactor my own observer

+2.